wkxdavid/wkxdavid/README.md

 - 🔭 I’m currently taking databases and project management courses while working on WordPlayPen, an universial typography language usable for people around the world.
 - 📫 How to reach me: phamdavid722@gmail.com
-- 😎 Follow me on Linkedin: https://www.linkedin.com/in/phamdavid722/
+- 😊 Connect with me on Linkedin: https://www.linkedin.com/in/phamdavid722/
 - 😄 Pronouns: he/him

 School Leadership Involvements: